- This list are in a random list in a random order

 - Flea markets: since around 10 years ago, more garage sales and flea markets

-- More coffee shops: For the past ten years, more and more coffee shops in Paris, some take the place of cafés
+- More coffee shops: For the past ten years, more and more coffee shops in Paris, some replace cafés

 - Less bookshops, especially in the Latin Quarter

-- Until the mid 70s most Paris’ apartment weren’t equipped with bathrooms
+- Until the mid 70s most Paris’ apartments weren’t equipped with bathrooms

 - Streets are much cleaner than before the 80s.
-In the 70s many dog poop.
-The buildings including the landmarks are not dark as they used to be.
+In the 70s many dog poops.
+The buildings including the landmarks are not so dark as they used to be.
 (Of course, there are some neighborhoods that are not as clean as others.)

 - Before the zebra crossings, we had studded crossings (large flat nails 10cm diameter, directly planted between the paving stones of the roads).
 In the 70s all of them has disappeared replaced by zebra crossings